akka/akka/akka-docs/src/main/paradox/stream/operators/RestartFlow/onFailuresWithBackoff.md

 ## Description

-This @unidoc[Flow] will not emit any failure
+This @apidoc[Flow] will not emit any failure
-The failures by the wrapped @unidoc[Flow] will be handled by restarting the wrapping @unidoc[Flow] as long as maxRestarts is not reached.
+The failures by the wrapped @apidoc[Flow] will be handled by restarting the wrapping @apidoc[Flow] as long as maxRestarts is not reached.
-Any termination signals sent to this @unidoc[Flow] however will terminate the wrapped @unidoc[Flow], if it's running, and then the @unidoc[Flow] will be allowed to terminate without being restarted.
+Any termination signals sent to this @apidoc[Flow] however will terminate the wrapped @apidoc[Flow], if it's running, and then the @apidoc[Flow] will be allowed to terminate without being restarted.

 The restart process is inherently lossy, since there is no coordination between cancelling and the sending of messages.
-A termination signal from either end of the wrapped @unidoc[Flow] will cause the other end to be terminated, and any in transit messages will be lost.
-During backoff, this @unidoc[Flow] will backpressure.
+A termination signal from either end of the wrapped @apidoc[Flow] will cause the other end to be terminated, and any in transit messages will be lost.
+During backoff, this @apidoc[Flow] will backpressure.

-This uses the same exponential backoff algorithm as @unidoc[Backoff].
+This uses the same exponential backoff algorithm as @apidoc[Backoff].

 ## Reactive Streams semantics